jhlau/topic-coherence-sensitivity/README.md

-This repository contains code and dataset described in "The Sensitivity of Topic Coherence Evaluation to Topic Cardinality"
+This repository contains code and dataset described in the publication "The Sensitivity of Topic Coherence Evaluation to Topic Cardinality"

 Running the System